GitJanPlata/GitJanPlata/README.md

 # Hello!
-I'm Jan Plata :wave:
+I'm Jan :wave:

 I am a junior full-stack developer, specialized in creating interactive web applications and implementing software infrastructures.
 My main focus is on developing attractive and functional user interfaces on the front-end.
 While I also have some basic knowledge in Backend, my main focus is on creating exceptional user experiences and optimizing development and deployment processes.